joshclyde/StarWarsTimeline/README.md

 - use icon library
 - add favoriting books functionality
 - search by title
+- design favorites a bit better
+- fuzzy search

 ### 🔥 High Priority

 - sort by timeline (ascending and descending)
-- design favorites a bit better
+- add an app icon

 ### 💧 Medium Priority

 - fix title's having symbols in it
 - fix title's overflowing through right side of screen
+- some of the dates are weird, example Path of Destruction is 1000 BBY - 1006 BBY when it should be the other way around
+- not as laggy search

 ### 🧊 Low priority